noahehall/theBookOfNoah/0current/security/auth.md

 - validation: ID and access tokens should always be validated with the auth server before using it (in case its been stolen)

+  - you cant have a partially validated token
+    - check the token: decode the token, grab the header, and resign the payload, it should match the original token
+    - check the token payload: decode the payload, check the cid, aud, exp and iss, they should all be what you expect

 - scope naming conventions
   - be consistent
   - if using url-style, the real benefit is havint the ORIGIN resolve (e.g. to a metadata doc) so that your API becomes self documenting